-A degree or diploma in public relations is helpful, but public relations is largely about who you know.
-So, the stronger your network within in a given industry, the more strings you have to pull in spreading awareness, and thus the more successful you’ll be as a PR consultant.
+Experience needed: A degree or diploma in public relations is helpful, but public relations is largely about who you know.
+So, the stronger your network within a given industry, the more strings you have to pull in spreading awareness, and thus the more successful you’ll be as a PR consultant.

 What type of consultant should I be?

 To decide what type of consulting to pursue, you should first identify what you’re best at and most interested in!

 In order to be the best consultant ever, you’ll need to be adept at the following: